-The 3-7 pound Pomeranian wasn’t always small.
+The 3-7 pound Pomeranian wasn’t always small dog breeds.
 In fact, they used to be 30-pound sled dogs.
 But I use the phrase “used to be” loosely, since it’s not impossible to find a Pomeranian of such size today.

 That’s because modern Poms still carry the big-dog gene.
 So occasionally a “throwback” Pom will crop up that’s are similar in size and temperament to their 30-pound ancestors.